calmhawk/iku_ext/README.md

 iku_ext
 =======

-a little chrome plugin for fun.
+a little chrome plugin for playing youku video in youkuclient, without ad.